lhbikos/ReC_Psychometrics/docs/04-Validity.md

  * indicates p < .05. ** indicates p < .01.

 ```
-All the correlations are strong and positive, but look at the correlation between Overall Instructor and SCRPed!
+All the correlations are strong and positive.
+However, look at the correlation between Overall Instructor and SCRPed!

 ### With convergent and discriminant validity in mind, interpret the validity coefficients; this should include an assessment about whether the correlation coefficients (at least two different pairings) are statistically significantly different from each other.